 The Course Secretary is in charge of the day-to-day administration of the course and has copies of all relevant materials such as handouts, examples sheets, past examination papers and formula sheets.
 She is normally the first point of contact for anything related to the course.
 If she is not available then try the Course Coordinator.

 Several course-related items are notified directly by email so you should check your email frequently.
 Please ensure that the Course Secretary has your up-to-date email address.
-The Part II Noticeboard outside her office should also be checked frequently.
+The Part II Noticeboard outside Hoyle Room 6 should also be checked frequently.
 In addition it is advisable to give her contact details for your Director of Studies.

 |Part II Astrophysics Course Guide 03102016.pdf||2.77 MB|